yisiox/tp/docs/UserGuide.md

 A remedy is planned for the future to perform more robust checks on names.

 #### Scrolling
-The astute user will notice that ability to scroll with keyboard is missing from the application's features.
-This feature will be implemented in an upcoming release as soon as possible.
+An astute user may notice that the ability to scroll with the keyboard is missing from the application.
+This feature will be implemented as soon as possible in an upcoming release.

 #### More Asset Details
-Some users may require greater detail about the assets to be recorded.
-We plan to add features to support adding more details to assets such as serial number, location, etc.
+Some users may require assets to have more details recorded.
+We plan to add features that allow adding of more fields to assets such as serial number, location, etc.

 ---